Skip to content

 I didn’t go into too much detail, so if you want to know why we used those variables and what the reasoning for some actions is, I encourage you to read the resources posted at the beginning of this post.

 Setting up Conversion Tracking through Forminator can be more difficult than expected.
 However, you should get it working properly if you follow this guide.
-Next, make sure you set up Enhanced Covnersion Tracking for Forminator, as well.
+Next, make sure you set up Enhanced Conversion Tracking for Forminator, as well.